-C17 Reply policy for admitted applicants (fill in one only) X Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified thereafter Deadline for housing deposit (MMD June 1 Amount of housing deposit: \$ 150.00 Refundable if student does not enroll?
-X Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after admission?
-X No If yes, maximum period of postponement: C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-tyear students one year or more before high school graduation?
-X C20 Common Application: Question removed from CDS.
-(Initiated during 2 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
-X If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2022 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-100 X If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Deadline for housing deposits: (MM/DD) 6/1 Amount of housing deposit: \$325.00 Are housing deposits refundable if student does not enroll?
+No C18.
+Deferred Admission Does your institution allow students to postpone enrollment after admissio n?
+Yes If yes, what is the maximum period of postponement?
+1 year] C19.
+Early Admissions Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation on?
+C20.
+Common Application (Questions Removed from CDS.)
+C21.
+Early Decision Does your institution offer an early decision plan (an admission plan that per to apply and be notified of an admission decision well in advance of the regulate and that asks students to commit to attending if accepted) for first-time applicants for fall enrollment? ular notification No If yes, please complete the following applicable dates: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date:

+For the Fall 2023 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
+Early Action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If yes, please complete the following: (MM/DD) Early action closing date: Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+For the Fall 2023 entering class: Number of early action applications received by your institution: Number of applicants admitted under early action plan: Number of applicants enrolled under early action plan: